 Running Clothing, Gear & Equipment

-1. Try to bring one large duffle bag or pack instead of two.
-Hard luggage is impractical since it cannot be folded and stored in your cabin.
+1. Try to bring one large duffle bag or pack instead of two bags.

 2. Make sure that you have a Marathon Tours bag tag on it.
-We will supply those.
+We will supply these.

 3. Make sure that your luggage is checked to Buenos Aires.
 If you have a long layover in Miami or New York and can handle your luggage, transfer it yourself for peace of mind.